sg893052/sonic-buildimage/L2/LLDP/LLDP_KLISH_CLI.md

 sonic(config)# lldp system-description "Broadcom Sonic"
 ```

-**Mode**
+**LLDP frame Receiption and Transmission**
-By default both transmit and receive for LLDP frames is enabled.
-Mode command can be used to configure either in receive only or transmit only modes.
+By default both transmit and receive of LLDP frames is enabled.
+This command can be used to configure either in receive only or transmit only mode.

-**[no] lldp mode <receive | transmit>**
+**[no] lldp <receive | transmit>**

-Use no command to set mode to default
+Use no command to set to default

 ```
-sonic(config)# lldp mode receive
+sonic(config)# lldp receive

-sonic(config)# lldp mode transmit
+sonic(config)# lldp transmit
 ```

 **Hello-Time**
 Default transmit frequency of LLDP frames is 30 seconds.
-User can use below command to configure hello timer from a range of 5 to 254 seconds.
+This command can be used to configure hello timer from a range of 5 to 254 seconds.

 **[no] lldp timer <hello_time>**

 Use no command to set hello timer to default

 ```
-sonic(config)# lldp hello-time 10
+sonic(config)# lldp timer 10
 ```

 **Multiplier**
 Multiplier value is used to determine the timeout interval (i.e. hello-time x multiplier value) after which LLDP neighbor entry is deleted.
 By default, four consecutive LLDP hello packets can be missed before removing the neighbor information.
-User can use below command to set multiplier value from a range of 1 to 10.
+This command can be used to set multiplier value from a range of 1 to 10.

 **[no] lldp multiplier <multiplier>**